 Removing Your Nail Enhancements

-Remember that nail enhancements adhere very strongly to natural nails due to the molecular structure of the enhancement and the way they are cross linked so it is not advised that you remove these artificial nails on your own.
+Remember that nail enhancements adhere very strongly to natural nails due to the molecular structure of the enhancement and the way they are cross linked.
+Because of this, it is not advised that you remove these artificial nails on your own.

 There are 2 ways in which a safe enhancement removal can be done, the soak and remove method and the foil wrap removal method.
 The procedures are as follows:

-· If you are going in for the bowl soak removal method, warm up some remover, put it in the fingerbowl and then soak nails.
+- If you are going in for the bowl soak removal method, warm up some remover, put it in the finger bowl and then soak nails.
 Cover the nails with a towel to keep the nails warm while they soak to allow the remover to work more efficiently.
-In case of the foil method soak individual cotton pads in remover, put on the nails and cover with a foil.
+In the case of the foil method, soak individual cotton pads in remover, put on the nails and cover with a foil.
 Keep the nails covered for a good 20-30 minutes for both the methods.

-· Remove the towel from the nails and keeping the nails soaked in the solution clear out the enhancement with a cuticle remover or orangewood stick.
+- Remove the towel from the nails and keep the nails soaked in the solution to clear out the enhancement with a cuticle remover or orangewood stick.
 Do the same for the foil wrapped nails after 20-30 minutes.